OVlasiuk/3dRBFnodes/README.md

 To see details about a specific function/script, type **help _name_of_the_function_** in Matlab prompt while in the 3dRBFnodes folder (it may be necessary to execute *RUNME.m* first to adjust the Matlab PATH).
 A number of parameters as well as the distribution density can be set in the preambles of **node_{example}.m** scripts.
 Executing either one of them adds the *helpers* folder to the Matlab path.
 All the helper functions are collected in the **./helpers** subfolder.
 The ones that are perhaps the easiest to use for generic purposes are:
-- repel
+- **repel** - spreads out a given configuration 'cnf' of size (dim) x (N) by moving it along the gradient flow of a weighted Riesz functional; supports generic domains and densities;
-- saturate
+- **saturate** - finds and fills Voronoi holes in a given configuration 'cnf' that are deeper than a certain density function; supports generic domains.

 The routines that have names starting with *paper_* will reproduce the figures in the corresponding section of the [paper][1].
-It should be noted that the GPU helpers in **./helpers_gpu** are unstable (and almost certainly unusable) at the time of writing.
+It should be noted that the GPU helpers in **./helpers_gpu** are unstable (and most probably unusable) at the time of writing.

 # Contributors